New South Wales Rural Fire Service: Commissioner's Award for Valour

 In addition to the Commissioner's Medal of Valor, Thompson was further awarded the Benjamin Franklin Fire Service Award for Valor, and awards from the Royal Life Saving Society Australia and the Royal Humane Society of Australasia.

 Commissioner's Commendation for Bravery

 Further to the Medal of Valor, the Commissioner's Commendation for Bravery recognises "an act of courage under hazardous circumstances where the risk to life has not been as significant as to warrant the Commissioner's Award for Valour but is worthy of recognition."

 Commissioner's Commendation for Service

 Similarly, the Commissioner's Commendation for Service recognises "service of a meritorious nature, or outstanding actions in relation to fire service duties, administrative leadership, or exemplary performance of a specific difficult project or task, not involving bravery."

+Other Internal Awards

+Young Volunteer of the Year (Age 12-15)

+Awarded for the efforts of exceptional service and commitment to the RFS for a member aged 12-15.

+Young Volunteer of the Year (Age 16-25)

+Awarded for the efforts of exceptional service and commitment to the RFS for a member aged 16-25.

+Secondary School Cadet Program Cadet of the Year

+Recognises the efforts of a participant in the Secondary School Cadet Program and promotes learning, leadership and the values of volunteering and community service.

+NSW Rural Fire Service Long Service Medal

+Awarded for 10 years of Long Service to the RFS with impellers and clasps awarded for each subsequent 10 year period of service.

 External Honours and Awards

 National Honours System

 In addition to internal honours and awards, personnel are additionally eligible for the Australian Fire Service Medal under the Australian honours and awards system.